Do all great ideas start in a pub?

 The Moors themselves have hardly changed for yonks.
 It's still a wonderful place in which to lose yourself for a few days, the trails are still great, the people as welcoming as ever, the pubs, food and beers get better with every visit.
 Its a special mix.
 And we know where the best bits are hiding.

 It's basically a dream weekend for all.
 Two days of cracking riding in one of the most beautiful parts of the UK, with a great overnight stop chock full of great food, live music and dollops of good craic thrown in for good measure.
 And being Yorkshire, it's cracking value for money, for less than what it costs to enter similar events, you get a hot meal, a drink and live music thrown in on the Saturday night, plus brekky on Sunday morning!

 We will provide you with a GPX route or a map to copy.
 We have gone over the route and whilst it involves two long days of graft, it should be within the ability of most, just allow plenty of time.
 It is a recommended route, feel free to amend or miss out sections if need be.
 It isn't a race and you can go at whatever pace you want.

-To save the hassle (to some) of finding somewhere to sleep, we have organised camping for the Saturday night at the amazing, award winning High Paradise Farm for just £30 pp, including a hand made wood fired pizza and a craft beer on arrival, live music in the courtyard, stalls from Alpkit and Sonder Bikes, bike wash, breakfast and tea on Sunday morning.
+To save the hassle (to some) of finding somewhere to sleep, we have organised camping and entertainment for the Saturday night at the amazing, award winning High Paradise Farm for just £30 pp*, including a selection of hot and cold foods and a craft beer on arrival, live music on the Saturday@Paradise Stage, stalls from Alpkit and Sonder Bikes, ALPKIT Talks and Demos, a bike wash and mechanic, breakfast and tea on Sunday morning.